 Throughout the year, the park film, Of One Heart, is shown.
 It provides an introduction to the Nez Perce story and is also available for purchase.
 Museum exhibits feature an outstanding collection of clothing, tools, weapons, and ceremonial objects.
 The cooperating association, Discover Your Northwest, has a sales outlet where you can purchase items about the Nez Perce and the National Park Service.

 Generally, from Memorial Day to Labor Day, the park staff provides walks and talks that include museum tours and tipi pitching demonstrations.
+Please call (208) 843-7001 or email us for more information on daily programs, or to request a program for your group.

 Exploring the Historic District